OurSausalito.com

 Fireside Hotel, Bar and Dining Room — The building with the big sign still exists on Shoreline Highway just north of the Buckeye Roadhouse, but it has been closed for years and most recently was upgraded and converted for apartments and accessible housing.
 The Fireside is actually in Mill Valley, but on all its marketing materials it referred to its location as Sausalito.

-Flynn’s Landing — Became Cat N Fiddle, then the now-closed Harbor View Grill, now Seafood Peddler.
+Flynn’s Landing — Seafood spot nestled between the downtown and Caledonia St. neighborhoods that became Cat N Fiddle, then Harbor View Grill, now Seafood Peddler.

 Francois Coffee House — Located in the Village Fair shopping complex in the 1970’s and 80’s, now a portion of the Casa Madrona Hotel.